-I've reviewed our listings for the Passumpsic River in the vicinity of the Gage project.
-The Passumpsic River from Tremont Street in St. Johnsbury and downstream through the Gage project are listed on Vermont's 303 (d) List of Impaired Waters: Part A - Impaired Surface Waters in need of a TMDL.
+The Passumpsic River from Tremont Street in St. Johnsbury and downstream of the Pierce Mills project are listed on Vermont's 303 (d) List of Impaired Waters: Part A - Impaired Surface Waters in need of a TMDL.
 The pollutant causing the impairment is E. Coli due to the St. Johnsbury wastewater treatment plant passing combined sewer overflows.

-I can confirm that the current operations of the Gage project continue to not be a contributing cause of the river's impairment.
+I can confirm that the current operations of the Pierce Mills project continue to not be a contributing cause of the river's impairment.